KonnexionsGmbH/docker_images_pub/docker_images/h2_database_engine/README.md

-# Apache Derby Image
+# H2 Database Engine Image

-These images support the operational use of Apache Derby Docker containers.
+These images support the operational use of H2 Database Engine Docker containers.

-## 1. Creating a new Apache Derby container
+## 1. Creating a new H2 Database Engine container

 ## 1.1 Getting started

     > REM Assumptions:
-    > REM   - you want to map the container port 1527 to the host port 1627
+    > REM   - you want to map the container port 9092 to the host port 1627
-    > REM   - the name of the Docker container should be: my_derby_db
+    > REM   - the name of the Docker container should be: my_h2_db
     > REM   - the path the host repository is: //C/projects/my_database
-    > REM   - you want to use the latest version of the Apache Derby image
+    > REM   - you want to use the latest version of the H2 Database Engine image
-    > docker run -it -p 1627:1527 \
+    > docker run -it -p 1627:9092 \
-            --name my_derby_db \
+            --name my_h2_db \
             -v //C/projects/my_database:/dbs \
             konnexionsgmbh/apache_derby:latest

     > REM Stopping the container
-    > docker stop my_derby_db
+    > docker stop my_h2_db

     > REM Restarting the container
-    > docker start my_derby_db
+    > docker start my_h2_db

     > REM Entering a running container
-    > docker exec -it my_derby_db bash
+    > docker exec -it my_h2_db bash

 ## 1.2 Detailed Syntax